Choosing a Manufacturer

 Recommended for neutraceutical, bulk, and commodity manufacturing (usually dry environments)

-Minebea is the most solid, highly engineered make of the three and carries options for the most demanding applications; but they’re not necessary for everyone.
+Minebea is out of Japan and is the most solid, highly engineered make of the three and carries options for the most demanding applications; but they’re not necessary for everyone.

 The first big upside is forced restoration technology.
 Typical load cells put electrical current through metal and measure the impedance when weight is added and the metal flexes.
 Forced restoration measures changes in electromagnetic fields.
-And since these do not inherently involve friction, fluctuations can be measured in finer increments.
+And since these do not inherently involve much friction or interference, fluctuations can be measured in finer increments.
 This also allows them to weigh at the highest speeds (up to ~500 fpm, translating to 600 pieces per minute for small packages.)

 Second, they’re engineered to be cleaner.
 By minimizing flat surfaces, water and product is kept from collecting.
 By minimizing grooves and parts, ingression and bacteria buildup are minimized.
-And by maximizing surface exposure, product and dust can be cleaned off easily when it does ingress.
+And by maximizing surface exposure, product and dust can be cleaned off easily ingress does occur.

 Any time you’re dealing with high-precision, high speed, or products that cause issues with machinery, Minebea is the best bet.

-Many factors will interact to determine which options are best.
+Many factors will interact to determine which option is best.
 Just fill out the form to the best of your ability and we’ll help identify the right ones.